This page ©2021 Andrew Wylie all rights reserved

 Unfortunately for vintage radio enthusiasts, many of these TO-7 types showed problems over time, and various very ad-hoc cures were attempted.
 Investigation by NASA Goddard has now shown that the problem is tin whiskers growing out from the interior walls of the can, ultimately touching the germanium die and shorting it out.

 Mullard made a small number of devices that were intended as driver transistors for audio output stages.
-These bore the suffix 'D', and examples include OC78D, OC81D, and OC82D.
-For reasons unknown to me, these types often used the SO-2 glass capsule but with a coloured plastic sleeve, rather then being painted black.
+The part number has the suffix 'D': OC78D, OC81D, and OC82D.
+For reasons unknown to me, these types often (but not always) use the SO-2 glass capsule but with a coloured plastic sleeve, rather then being painted black.
 This is occasionally seen on other types too.

 If anyone can explain this, please

 Of course, Mullard made diodes as well as transistors, and their OA series found widespread use.
-They made point-contact, gold-bonded, and junction types, plus Zeners, in both germanium and silicon,.
+They made point-contact, gold-bonded, and junction types, in both germanium and silicon,.
 This included subminature axial types, miniature axial types such as the OA81 often used as the AF detector in radio circuits, and switching types like the OA10 in the SO-2 glass package.
-Most of these diodes were painted black, but sometimes yellow was used.
-Later types used the AA (germanium) and BA (silicon) prefixes in their part numbers.
-Zeners had a 'Z' in the prefix, e.g., OAZ205.
+Most of these diodes are painted black, but some are yellow.
+I don't believe the colour is significant.
+Later types use the Pro Electron prefixes AA (germanium) and BA (silicon) in their part numbers.

 This device is in the same primitive stud package with leads out of the top used for the prototype OC16 in about 1955.
 Disintegrating greased paper labels are marked "Semiconductor Lab.
 Development Sample.
 No guarantee for subsequent delivery."
 The label should bear an added written type number, but this is either missing or too faint.